Severe Thunderstorm Warning issued for Cloud, Republic by NWS - News Break

 Severe Thunderstorm Warning issued for Cloud, Republic by NWS

-Effective: 2021-05-27 00:42:00 CDT Expires: 2021-05-27 01:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cloud; Republic The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Southwestern Republic County in north central Kansas Northern Cloud County in north central Kansas * Until 115 AM CDT. * At 1242 AM CDT, a severe thunderstorm was located over Jamestown, moving east at 35 mph.
+Effective: 2021-05-27 00:15:00 CDT Expires: 2021-05-27 00:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cloud; Republic The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Republic County in north central Kansas Northern Cloud County in north central Kansas * Until 1245 AM CDT. * At 1214 AM CDT, a severe thunderstorm was located near Randall, moving east at 40 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Concordia and Norway around 1255 AM CDT.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Jamestown around 1225 AM CDT.
+Norway around 1230 AM CDT.
+Other locations in the path of this severe thunderstorm include Concordia.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov